fire/deep-motion-editing/README.md

 #### Dataset

 We use Mixamo dataset to train our model.
-You can download our preprocessed data from [Google Drive](https://drive.google.com/file/d/1BYH2t5XMGWwnu5coftehU0rTXupQvFLg/view?usp=sharing).
+You can download our preprocessed data from [Github Releases](https://github.com/fire/deep-motion-editing/releases/download/v0.1-alpha/training_set.tar.bz2).
 Then place the `Mixamo` directory within `datasets` .

 Otherwise, if you want to download Mixamo dataset or use your own dataset, please follow the instructions below.